Made by Fred Stevens in 1966, this incomplete design is called “Whirling Log”.

 Made from wrought iron, it was reputed to have been used in a dungeon in Cuenca in Spain in the 17th century.

 We now know that although many components are genuine the chair was greatly added to in the 19th century to feed the Victorians’ interest in gruesome historical displays.

-See it in our World Gallery, on the upstairs Balcony.
+See it in the Horniman’s Vision area of the World Gallery, on the upstairs Balcony.

 Papier-maché figures like this were created for traditional religious celebrations.